oldgregg89/Super-Galactic-Age-Calculator/readme.md

 * Click on clone and clone this repo to your desktop.
 * From there navigate to desktop to where you cloned this repo.
-* Pull up the file in Visual Code Studio and run npm installers
+* Pull up the file in Visual Code Studio and run npm installers.
 * double click on index.html file and from there the software will be ready to run.

 __